 The Greater Toronto Area has 356,000 condo and apartment units—but how many communities do we have?

-There is no reason for condominiums and HOA’s to miss out on the full potential social media within their communities.
-Here are three quick ways to ameliorate your existing online platforms:
+There is no reason for condominiums and HOA’s to miss out on the full potential social media provide within their communities.
+Here are three quick ways to ameliorate your existing online condo platforms:

 2. Host a tweet up!
 Here’s a great way to see who’s actually reading your tweets.
 A tweet-up invites participants to get together for a casual gathering such as drinks in the reception area.
 Tip: when it comes to gathering resident, board, and owner feedback, always choose shindigs over surveys!
 Hosting an event will give you the chance to gather open and honest feedback in a relaxed environment.

 3. Stay consistent – there’s nothing worse than a dusty blog or stale social feed that lives out in the Twitterverse all by itself.
 Stay active and make sure tweets, posts, blogs, and anything else you’re doing to connect with your residents, happens often (i.e. daily).